-Long Term Financial Plan - Forecasts
+Long Term Financial Plan - Forecasts and Options

 The objective of Council's Long Term Financial Plan (LTFP) is to provide Council decision makers and the community with information that outlines the financial balance between aspirations and capacity.
 It also identifies future financial opportunities or challenges.
-The forecasts highlight the financial implications of Council's proposed activities and the funding estimated to be available based on existing [baseline] and preferred scenarios.
+The forecasts highlight the financial implications of Council's proposed activities and the funding estimated to be available based on existing and potential scenarios.